uceem/cellularity/README.md

 # Cellularity

-Determine whether a string is an ICCID, IMEI, ESN, or MDN.}
+Determine whether a string is an ICCID, IMEI, or ESN.

 ## Installation